Jayson Tatum NBA Playoffs Player Props: Celtics vs. 76ers

 - Tatum is responsible for taking 21.4% of his team's field goal attempts this season with 21.1 per game.

-- Defensively, the 76ers are third in the NBA, conceding 110.9 points per game.
+- On defense, the 76ers have given up 110.9 points per game, which is third-best in the league.

-- On the glass, the 76ers have allowed 41.2 rebounds per contest, which puts them second in the league.
+- Allowing 41.2 rebounds per game, the 76ers are the second-ranked squad in the league.

-- The 76ers are the sixth-ranked squad in the league, allowing 24.2 assists per contest.
+- In terms of assists, the 76ers have given up 24.2 per game, sixth in the league.

-- Conceding 11.6 made 3-pointers per contest, the 76ers are the fifth-ranked team in the NBA.
+- The 76ers are the fifth-ranked squad in the league at allowing threes, giving up 11.6 made 3-pointers per game.

 Jayson Tatum vs. the 76ers